omenad/fonts/docs/_pages/ome-bhatkhande-english.md

 ## Murki

 Parentheses around a note indicate a quick movement from the note to the adjescent ones and back to the original note.
-For example, <span class="ome-bhatkhande-english">(p)</span> translates to <span class="ome-bhatkhande-english">pMdp</span>.
+For example, <span class="ome-bhatkhande-english">(p)</span> can translate to <span class="ome-bhatkhande-english">Mpdp</span>, or <span class="ome-bhatkhande-english">dpMp</span>, or <span class="ome-bhatkhande-english">pMdp</span>, depending on the artist's interpretation.

 {:.keymap.bhatkhande-english}
 | Key Strokes | Bhatkhande |